 The push to prolong the lifespan of the garments and accessories that have already been released into the market is readily gaining steam.
 Back in 2019, Arc’teryx made headlines when it launched Rock Solid, an initiative that sees the upscale outerwear brand buy back pre-owned products from its customers, refurbish them, and sell them on a special section of its website.
 Other companies, such as Eileen Fisher, Levi’s, North Face, and Patagonia, have also adopted sustainability-centric ventures in order to keep pre-owned products bearing their name in circulation for longer and to tap into the growing resale segment of the marketplace in the process.

-In a couple of the most recent examples of the enduring embrace of circularity, London-based luxury fashion retailer Farfetch has partnered with product aftercare company The Restory to offer consumers the opportunity to have accessories from their closets repaired and restored.
-Called Farfetch Fix, the new venture “offers bespoke repairs – masterfully worked on by specialist artisans – to return your designer shoes, handbags, and small leather goods to their former glory.”
+In a couple of more recent examples of the enduring embrace of circularity, London-based luxury fashion retailer Farfetch announced in early 2021 that it had partnered with product aftercare company The Restory to offer consumers the opportunity to have accessories from their closets repaired and restored.
+Called Farfetch Fix, the venture “offers bespoke repairs – masterfully worked on by specialist artisans – to return your designer shoes, handbags, and small leather goods to their former glory.”
 By way of Farfetch’s e-commerce site, consumers can “book a collection,” at which point the product will be taken to The Restory’s atelier, where repair services will be proposed, and a quote will be shared with the consumer.
 Ultimately, the product will be shipped back to its owner in its newly-restored state.